xinxif/Study/README.md

 # Study
-A repository uesed to record knowledge which i'm learning
+A repository used to record knowledge which i'm learning